AN ACT RELATIVE TO FLEA MARKET VENDORS.

 “Tangible personal property”, personal property of any nature consisting of any produce, goods, wares, merchandise and commodities whatsoever, brought into, produced, manufactured or being within the commonwealth.

-“Transient vendor”, a person, either principal or agent, who engages in a temporary or transient business in the commonwealth selling goods, wares or merchandise, either in 1 locality or in traveling from place to place; provided, however, this does not include a person operating under a written agreement with a licensed promoter , except for purposes of section 5.
+“Transient vendor”, a person, either principal or agent, who engages in a temporary or transient business in the commonwealth selling goods, wares or merchandise, either in 1 locality or in traveling from place to place; provided, however, that this shall not include a person operating under a written agreement with a licensed promoter.

 “Usual business hours”, the time period during which similar businesses in the community conduct business.